KiandaBPM/KiandaBPM.github.io/getting-started.md

 ## Creating your first process

-Once you have setup your identity you should be able to quickly progress to start creating quick forms or full-blown processes with Kianda.
+Once you have setup your identity you should be able to quickly progress to start creating new forms or full-blown processes with Kianda.

 Creating your first process in Kianda starts with designing your first form.